 There are lots of piano tutors in Cardiff that you can make use of!
 Piano Lessons Cardiff, for example, offers lessons by Helene Pello, a professional piano teacher.
 Pello teaches a wide range of students, from beginners to students at the Royal Welsh College of Music & Drama, and also teaches students the style of music they prefer, from modern, rock, jazz, and beyond!

 Alternatively, you can learn the piano from Kath Thorne-Thomas, who is a member of the Incorporated Society of Musicians and is “primarily a classical piano teacher”.
 Lessons can also be provided to students hoping to take formal exams in piano, although if exams don’t interest you then there’s no obligation to take them.

-David Pert is another piano teacher in Cardiff that you might want to take piano lessons with.
+David Pert is another piano teacher in Cardiff that you might want to take piano lessons near me with.
 He is “a fully qualified and experienced piano teacher” and actively takes bookings either as a solo pianist (for example, for piano recitals or chamber music recitals) and also as a duo or ensemble.

 If you wish to take lessons with David, then take comfort in the fact that he accepts students of any age and is also able to help those preparing for ABRSM examinations.

 If you’re looking for something different, then you can also consider the Music Rooms Pontcanna, which looks to “motivate talented musicians for careers in the creative industries”.